top of page

 The program grants educators up to $1,000 per project.
 Previously funded projects include field trips, college tours, AP test fees, music instruments, science kits, and yoga mats.
 Our goal is to help ensure that any teacher within our district is able to obtain the resources they need in order to promote learning, engagement, and overall wellness in their classrooms.

-For the 2022-2023 school year, 17 projects impacting students all across the district were funded through this program!
-Stay tuned for more information about next year’s program.
+For the 2023-2024 school year, 34 projects impacting more than 8,000 students all across the district were funded through this program!

 Sunnyside CommunityShare Teacher Fellowship